ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Installation/System requirements.md

 | Debian 9 or later arm32 | `OpcUa_linux-arm.deb`  | Arm 32-bit processors |
 | Debian 9 or later arm64 | `OpcUa_linux-arm64.deb`  | Arm 64-bit processors |

 Alternatively, you can use tar.gz files with binaries to build your own custom installers or containers for Linux.
-For more information on installing OSIsoft Adapter for OPC UA with Docker containers, see [Install OSIsoft Adapter for OPC UA using Docker](xref:InstallOSIsoftAdapterForOPCUAUsingDocker).
+For more information on installing PI Adapter for OPC UA with Docker containers, see [Install PI Adapter for OPC UA using Docker](xref:InstallPIAdapterForOPCUAUsingDocker).